 A fact of being human is that we experience a wide range of emotions including happiness, pride, jealousy, sadness, and frustration.
 One emotion that can be difficult to deal with is our anger.
 When our work involves serving others, we can sometimes encounter situations that make us angry.
+That’s when anger management becomes important.
 Anger, in itself, is not bad and, in fact, can serve as warning sign that something is wrong and it can be a positive catalyst for change.
 Anger, however, when it is expressed in hurtful or destructive ways can cause problems in relationships (both personal and professional) and can lead to debilitating health problems.
 When not managed effectively, anger is a flame that consumes its host.

 - Pause.
 As with dealing with anger in others, pause.
 Count to 10 before saying or doing anything.
 Think of the stoplight metaphor: Red means stop, yellow means consider your range of options, and green means choose the best one, based on a positive outcome for yourself, any other people involved in the situation, and your organization.